Demy de Zeeuw: Personal life

 De Zeeuw revealed that when he was five years old, his parents divorced and he moved with his father to Apeldoorn.
 De Zeeuw spoke about his relationship with his mother, saying: "My mother was only 16 years old when she got me, my father a few years older.
 That is why it was a logical choice that I went to live with him.
 In the early years I saw my mother sometimes, then only once.
 I was fifteen.
 I have never seen or spoken to her since."
 In April 2014, de Zeeuw became a father when his girlfriend gave birth to a girl, Roqi.
 In April 2018, he became a second time father when his girlfriend (now wife) gave birth to a baby boy.

-In January 2011, de Zeeuw tweeted that his house was robbed after claiming that the thieves took his jewellery, laptop and also his Fiat 500 car.
+In January 2011, de Zeeuw tweeted that his house was robbed after stating that the thieves took his jewellery, laptop and also his Fiat 500 car.
 In July 2014, he tweeted once again that his girlfriend's car was stolen while on vacation.
 Upon joining Spartak Moscow, de Zeeuw started learning Russian.
 He also speaks Dutch and English.
 Esquire named de Zeeuw as the most fashionable footballer and in the same interview, he later stated travelling as his greatest passion.
 De Zeeuw says his idol was Roberto Baggio while growing up.

-Demy de Zeeuw created his own brand called Balr with a few different Dutch footballers called Eljero Elia and Gregory van der Wiel.
-De Zeeuw also owns a few big instagram accounts like: @balr, @433, @hotels and @wannahaves.
+Demy de Zeeuw created his own brand called Balr with a few different Dutch men's footballers called Eljero Elia and Gregory van der Wiel.
+De Zeeuw also owns a few big Instagram accounts like: @balr, @433, @hotels and @wannahaves.
 He later revealed that his step mother was an influence for him to become a businessman.